-Input tax is the indirect tax paid by the Group on the local purchase of goods or services from a VAT-registered person.
+Input tax is the indirect tax paid by the Group on the local purchase of goods or services from a value-added tax (VAT)-registered person.
 Creditable withholding tax is deducted from income tax payable on the same year the revenue was recognized.